 - Ensure the user group/club maintains a current Public Liability Insurance Policy for a minimum of $10,000,000.

 - These should be of Playing Surface and Facilities

 - Ensure all fittings and fixtures are safe before use

-- Notify Manly Council's Contractor of safety hazards requiring Council attenti
+- Notify Council's Contractor of safety hazards requiring Council attention.

 Emergency Action Plan

-- notify Manly Council of any significant injuries or other incidents.
+- Notify Council of any significant injuries or other incidents.

-It is strongly recommended that users of Manly Council sporting grounds ensure the following:-
+Users of Council sporting grounds should ensure the following:

 Manly Council conducts occasional audits of user's compliance with these requirements to monitor their implementation.
 Failure to comply with the minimum requirements may result in the suspension of the users access to grounds and facilities.